dawsonjon/speedometer/README.rst

 The timer and UART drivers are taken from `AVR lib
 <http://www.procyonengineering.com/embedded/avr/avrlib/>`_.
 The source code
-needed to be modified to use a newer naming convention for interupt events.
+needed to be modified to use a newer naming convention for interrupt events.
 The UART code also needed some modification to make reads from the UART blocking.

 The application is divided into:

-+ seven_segment.c - Seven segment display driver + speed.c - Extract a speed in
++ seven_segment.c - Seven segment display driver
-  km/h from nmea messages from the GPS module.  + speedometer.c - The main
++ speed.c - Extract a speed in km/h from NMEA messages from the GPS module.
-  application.
++ speedometer.c - The main application.

 The main application reads the speed from the GPS module, and converts to mph.
 A safety factor of 6% is added to the indicated speed.
 This is because the GPS